kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/GettingStarted.md

    ![](images/local/cloudlab-vm-guide.png "Lab Environment")

 1. To get the lab environment details, you can select **Environment Details** tab.
 Additionally, the credentials will also be emailed to your email address provided at registration.
-You can also open the Lab Guide on seprate and full window by selcting the **Split Window** from lower right corner.
+You can also open the Lab Guide on separate and full window by selecting the **Split Window** from lower right corner.
 Also, you can start, stop and restart virtual machines from **Virtual Machines** tab.

    ![](images/local/cloudlabs-env-page.png "Lab Environment")